dontwanttothink/furever/README.md

 # furever

-This repository includes the source code for the SvelteKit app responsible for both the back-end and the web front-end of the FureverHome project.
+This repository contains the source code for the SvelteKit application that powers both the back-end and the web front-end of the FureverHome project.

 ## Running